maaloum/maaloum/README.md

 <p align="center">A Full-Stack Developer</p>

 <br />
-   A passionate fullstack developer from Mauritania
+   A passionate full-stack developer from Mauritania
  <br />

-- 🤠  Full stack Web developer who is always open for new challenges and opportunities
+- 🤠  Full stack Web developer who is always open to new challenges and opportunities

-- 💼 Reasercher and developer.
+- 💼 Researcher and developer.

-- 📈 Currently learning full stack software development in a remote multicultural environment,

 - ❤️ I love writing coding, solving algorithms, and building fun experiments.